 The legacy of Finnish artist Touko Laaksonen (1920–1991), better known as Tom of Finland, spans multiple generations; his work made a considerable impact on masculine representation and imagery in post-war gay culture.
 The foundation was established in 1984 by Tom and his friend Durk Dehner to preserve his vast catalogue of homoerotic art, whilst endeavouring to — to quote the organisation’s website — ‘educate the public to the cultural merits of erotic art and in promoting healthier, more tolerant attitudes about sexuality.’
 Today, Durk runs the organisation and lives in the house, along with a handful of other employees and artists.

-Staff foregrounds his own identity and his personal dialogue with the different communities of the foundation to consider how ideas of intergenerational inheritance and exchange are complicated by gender identity and presentation; in this context, of a younger trans person in an environment dominated by the overtly masculine, male identity of an older generation.
+Staff foregrounds their own identity and personal dialogue with the different communities of the foundation to consider how ideas of intergenerational inheritance and exchange are complicated by gender identity and presentation; in this context, of a younger trans person in an environment dominated by the overtly masculine, male identity of an older generation.
 Documentary footage of the foundation is intercut with a series of staged scenes.
 The set incorporates aspects of the building’s architecture and purpose, operating within the register of experimental theatre.
-In these sequences, featuring his interactions with an older actor, Staff uses choreography and props to explore the body as a site for the construction and deconstruction of subjectivities.
+In these sequences, featuring Staff’s interactions with an older actor, they use choreography and props to explore the body as a site for the construction and deconstruction of subjectivities.
 The language of the stage set is extended by Staff’s new sculptural works, commissioned for this exhibition, which made use of materials designed to construct the image of an exterior.

 With thanks to the Tom of Finland Foundation.
 The Foundation is supported by Arts Council England Grants for the Arts, The Elephant Trust and the Genesis Prize.